|Previous College:||Centre, '97|

-Brandon Bowman, a 17-year head coaching veteran was named the 10th head coach in Carnegie Mellon University history in the spring of 2014.
-Since that time, Bowman has led the Tartans to two NCAA appearances and 42 wins in four seasons.
+Brandon Bowman, an 18-year head coaching veteran was named the 10th head coach in Carnegie Mellon University history in the spring of 2014.
+Since that time, Bowman has led the Tartans to three NCAA appearances and 53 wins in five seasons.

-While playing one of the toughest non-conference schedules that included three opponents ranked seventh or better in 2017, and with a gauntlet UAA schedule that saw four teams make the NCAA tournament and two advance to the national semifinals, the Tartans collected a 10-4-3 record and just missed out on its own NCAA berth for the third straight season.
+In 2017, while playing one of the toughest non-conference schedules that included three opponents ranked seventh or better and a gauntlet UAA schedule that saw four teams make the NCAA tournament and two advance to the national semifinals, the Tartans collected a 10-4-3 record and just missed out on its own NCAA berth for the third straight season.
 Junior Zach Masciopinto repeated on the All-Great Lakes Region team and was joined by senior Jimmy Jameson.
 The pair also earned All-UAA first-team honors while two others picked up second-team recognition.

 The 2016 season saw Bowman win his 200th career game and lead the Tartans to the program's 13th appearance in the NCAA Tournament.
 The Tartans earned Bowman's first NCAA win at Carnegie Mellon when they topped Ohio Wesleyan University, 2-1, in the first round.
 The Tartans, finished the season ranked 20th nationally with a 13-4-2 record and a second-place showing in the University Athletic Association, which sent five teams to the NCAA Tournament.
 Sophomore Zach Masciopinto earned NSCAA All-Region honors after leading the team and the UAA in goals scored with 13.